ashui501/Uchiha-Itachi-bot-music/README.md

 - Run the bot:
 `bash resources/startup/startup.sh`

-Made with 💕 by CoderX
 # Credits
 * [Lonami](https://github.com/LonamiWebs/) for [Telethon](https://github.com/LonamiWebs/Telethon)

-* This is a test platform.
+* UltroidTeam.
+This is a test platform.
 Don't moan that it's a kang in support chat.